fusionfabric/open-api-standard/Customization.md

 to the customer and not with content negotiation.
 The UI and its supporting services should be responsible for these concerns
-- localisation can be expensive to implement and full consideration must be given to which data types support locales e.g. amount fields might be better excluded from supporting locales
+- localisation can be expensive to implement and full consideration must be given to which data types support locales e.g. for amount, date and time fields it might be to allow the client to manage the locale translation

 If adopting localization in an API, then the standard HTTP Header `Accept-Language` informs the service what languages the client is able to understand, and what locale variant is